Working together to bring JiM's operating values to life for dancers, our non-profit studio, our communities, and each other.

 Justin got his performing start in 4th grade in an after-school program titled, Broadway Song & Dance.
 He was reluctant, but went anyway.
 As an outcome of that experience, he fell in love with performing.

-Justin joined Pinole Young Actors in their summer youth theater program and danced at Adrienne’s Dance Studio, now know as Anjee’s Dance Etc (Pinole).
-Both at the theater and dance studio he grew as a performer and then an instructor of the arts.
+Justin joined Pinole Young Actors in their summer youth theater program and danced at Adrienne’s Dance Studio.
 Working within the Pinole theatrical community he had the good fortune of meeting and teaching with both Justin Cole and Linda Craig.

 Through his high school and college years Justin continued in his musical performances at all over the Bay Area, qualifying Actors' Equity.
 He appeared with Pinole Community PlayersBenicia Old Town Theatre, Contra Costa Civic Theater, Contra Costa Musical Theater, and Center Repertory Theatre Group.
 During this time Justin also had the opportunity to work as a choreographer at various locations/programs/schools.

 Moving to Los Angeles in 2012, Justin worked as a Zumba instructor for packed adult classes at 24 Fitness, and LA Fitness.
-During his 5 years down south he continued to develop his craft including working as a tour guide at Universal Studios Hollywood.
-He then was offered a position at Adat Ari El Day School, which evolved into him becoming the head of their Dance and Theatre Department where Justin specialized in preschool programming.
+During his 5 years down south he continued to develop his craft including working as a tour guide at Universal Studios Hollywood as well as being in charge of the specialized preschool programming at Adat Ari El Day School.

 TAYLOR JACOBSEN-RIOS